helloyusuf/mailguard/README.md

 ## 📄 License

-This project is open-source and available under the MIT License.
-See LICENSE file for details.
+This project is open-source and built using AI.

 ---